Thomas Jefferson High School for Science and Technology: Demographics and exam controversy

 In March 2021, the Coalition for TJ, an advocacy group opposed to the changes and represented by the Pacific Legal Foundation, sued the Fairfax County school board, alleging that the 2020 changes to the admissions process discriminated against Asian Americans.
 In February 2022, judge Claude M. Hilton of the United States District Court for the Eastern District of Virginia ruled in Coalition for TJ v.
 Fairfax County School Board in the Coalition for TJ's favor and ordered the school to return to the previous admissions process.
 The school board appealed the decision to the United States Court of Appeals for the Fourth Circuit and in March 2022 that court issued a stay on the order that allowed the school to continue the new admissions process while the case was pending.
 The Supreme Court of the United States rejected a request to vacate the stay in April 2022.
-The case is scheduled to be heard in the court of appeals in September 2022.
+The case was heard in the court of appeals on September 16, 2022, and decided on May 23, 2023.
+The Fourth Circuit, by a 2 to 1 vote, reversed the district court and restored the new admission plan.
+The Fourth Circuit's decision was appealed to the Supreme Court, but the Supreme Court rejected to review the case on February 20, 2024 with Justice Clarence Thomas and Justice Samuel Alito dissenting from the denial.

 Curriculum

-TJ's curriculum is focused on college preparation and provides students with the opportunity to achieve in all disciplines, with an emphasis on science and technology.
-TJ's graduation requirements include a Computer Science course and a science or technology research project, which are not required by other FCPS high schools.
-This research project can be completed in one of TJ's thirteen on-campus research laboratories or through a mentorship program at an external laboratory.
-As of 2023, TJ offers 26 Advanced Placement courses and 20 "post-AP" courses in STEM subjects that require AP courses as prerequisites.
+TJ's curriculum is focused on college preparation, with an emphasis on science and technology.

+All 9th graders participate in IBET, a program that integrates biology, English, and technology.
+It is designed to introduce students to the academic rigor of TJ while fostering connection.